isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/terminal.jpg)
 <div style="background-color: white;">The passenger terminal building at Changi Airport under construction, 1977–81. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

-The S$268 million five-storey passenger terminal building was built to handle 10 million passengers a year and was the largest in the airport complex.
+The S$268 million five-storey passenger terminal building was built to handle 10 million passengers a year.
 Underneath the H-shaped passenger terminal building is Singapore’s first underground bus terminal.

-A year before construction of this passenger terminal building was  completed, the government was already looking into building a second one to expand the capacity of the airport, as 17 million passengers were estimated to pass through the airport by 1989.[^5]
+A year before construction of the passenger terminal building was  completed, the government was already looking into building a second one to expand the capacity of the airport.[^5]

 #### **A Matter of National Pride**